codecowboydotio/codecowboy/content/posts/smallest container ever.md

 The code snippet below creates a dynamically linked binary from my C code above.
 I've named the application "pausle" because all it does is "pause".

 ```
-[root@fedora listener-scratch]# gcc pausle.c -o pausle-dynamic
+[root@fedora]# gcc pausle.c -o pausle-dynamic
 ```

-If I use the ldd command to see the dynamically linked libraries as part of my binary, you can see that there are three shared libraries used by the *pausle-dynamic* application.:1
+If I use the *ldd* command to see the dynamically linked libraries as part of my binary, you can see that there are three shared libraries used by the *pausle-dynamic* application.:1

 ```
 [root@fedora]# ldd pausle-dynamic